nacho692/pa-dlna-chromecast/docs/source/configuration.rst

 PulseAudio options
 ------------------

-These options are used by the pulseaudio ``parec`` program and the encoder
+Options used by the Pulseaudio ``parec`` program and the encoder program:
-programs:

   *sample_format*
     The default value is ``s16le``.